YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/September 2024/03.09.2024 - Day 22/README.md

-Key points of day 22:
+## Day 22: Key Takeaways

+1. **Building the Pong Game**
-1 - Building the Pong game: The Famous Arcade Game
+   - Started working on the famous Pong arcade game.

+2. **Breaking Down Requirements**
-2 - Break the requirements into components
+   - Focused on breaking the game's requirements into manageable components for easier implementation.

+3. **Continued Practice with OOP Concepts**
-3 - Keep practicing of classes inheritances, modules, packages, etc...
+   - Continued practicing class inheritance, modules, packages, and other Object-Oriented Programming concepts.